East Ryde

 East Ryde features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 85.2% of all households, including 51.3% couples with children, 24.8% couples without children, and 7.3% single parent families.
-Non-family households account for the remaining 14.8%, with lone person households at 13.4% and group households comprising 1.8%.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.5.
+Family households account for 85.2% of all households, including 51.3% couples with children, 24.8% couples without children, and 7.3% single parent families.
+Non-family households constitute the remaining 14.8%, with lone person households at 13.4% and group households comprising 1.8%.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households